-The Congressional Art Competition is open to all high school students in the Second Congressional District.
+The Congressional Art Competition is open to all 8-12th grade students in the Second Congressional District.
 The winning artwork of our district's competition will be displayed for one year in the U.S. Capitol.
 The exhibit in Washington will include the winning artwork from all participating districts from around the country.
 The winning artwork is also featured on House.gov's Congressional Art Competition page.
+I am pleased to bring back the Fan Favorite Award, where the winning entry will be hung in my Little Rock District Office for the year.

 The following is a summary of the Congressional Art Competition rules:

-The deadline for Congressional Art Challenge for 2021 has passed.
+The deadline for the 2022 Congressional Art Challenge is Monday, April 25.

 Paintings - including oil, acrylics, and watercolor